learn-co-curriculum/java-method-return-values/README.md

 Let's continue with the block party example from before.

-Assume the neighborhood wants to get a headcount of the guests to see how many people attended the party.
-Let's write a method to get the headcount:
+Assume the party has ended and the head of the block party put out a survey to see if the neighbors would like to have another block party next year.
+Let's write a method to find that statistic:

 ```java
 public class MethodExample {